-- Clean your ear 3-6 times per day with a sea salt solution cleanser like Recovery Piercing Aftercare Spray or H2Ocean.
+- Clean your ear 3 to 6 times per day with a sea salt solution cleanser like Recovery Saline Solution or H2Ocean.

 - Avoid getting hairspray and other hair products on your ear.

-- Eat well, hydrate, and generally take care of yourself so your body will heal faster.
+- Eat well, hydrate, and generally take care of yourself so your body heals faster.

 - Use sea salt solution-soaked cotton balls to soften and loosen "crusties" (i.e. dried lymph the body naturally excretes during the healing process).

-- touch your jewelry unless your hands are freshly washed or you’re wearing gloves;
+- DO NOT touch your jewelry unless your hands are freshly washed or you’re wearing gloves.

-- drink alcohol or use tobacco products.; or,
+- DO NOT drink alcohol or use tobacco products.

-- use aspirin initially, since it can thin your blood and make you bleed more.
+- DO NOT use aspirin initially, since it can thin your blood and make you bleed more.

 Earlobe piercings are much easier to stretch than cartilage piercings.
-Although it isn’t impossible to stretch cartilage, it takes so long and can be so uncomfortable that many people prefer to be pierced with a larger-gauge needle or even have their cartilage punched out with a dermal punch rather than trying to stretch their cartilage.
-For more on cartilage stretching, check out our blog post The Ins & Outs of Stretching Cartilage.
+It isn’t impossible to stretch your cartilage, but it can be uncomfortable and takes a lot of time to do it safely.
+For this reason, many people prefer to be pierced with a large-gauge needle or have their cartilage punched.
+For more on cartilage stretching, check out The Ins & Outs of Stretching Cartilage.

-In regard to earlobe stretching, the key is that slow and steady wins the race.
+Slow and steady wins the race when it comes to stretching your earlobes.
 You should wait at least 1.5 times as long as it initially took your earlobes to heal in between stretches, unless you’re using the stretching tape method.
-To learn more, check out our Earlobe Piercings & Cartilage Piercings article.

 - Earlobe Piercings & Cartilage Piercings